iamazizbohra/Resources-To-Become-A-Software-Engineer/README.md

-# Resources to Become a Software Engineer
+# Resources to Become a Better Software Engineer
 Follow these resources in order to become a better software engineer

 ---